Use Of Separate Property To Purchase Community Property Assets

 For example, if a wife inherits $100,000 and uses it to buy a home in the names of herself and her husband, and the house increases in value to $200,000, the wife is entitled to be reimbursed only the $100,000 she originally contributed.
 The $100,000 increase in the value of the house is community property that is to be divided between the spouses.

-Reimbursement is granted only if the spouse who is making the separate property can trace the jointly held asset back to his or her separate property.
-In the example above, the wife would have to show documents, such as bank account statements and escrow documents that establish a clear paper trail back to the original separate property.
-The Court can consider oral evidence, but such evidence is usually not as convincing as documentary evidence.
+Reimbursement is granted only if the spouse who is making the separate property investment can trace the jointly held asset back to his or her separate property.
+In the example above, the wife would have to show documents, such as bank account statements and escrow documents, that establish a clear paper trail back to the original separate property.
+The Court can consider oral evidence, but that type of evidence is usually not as convincing as documentary evidence.